ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Video taken from QuickTime(TM) files

-Description: Several codecs as stored in QuickTime, e.g. Sorenson or Cinepak.
+Description: Several codecs as stored in QuickTime, e.g., Sorenson or Cinepak.

 Initialization: The `Private Data` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure